 The unthinkable has happened.
 Donald Trump, the billionaire, the detested, the monster, is now President of the United States.
 The world spent the weekend resisting this frightful reality.

 Some marched.
 Some shamed.
 Others chose to write and rant.
 I opt for the third relief.

-To be honest, I didn’t worry too much about four years of Trump administration, even after his win.
-This was because I continued to think of him as Businessman Trump and Showbiz Trump, rather than President Trump.
+To be honest, I don’t worry too much about four years of Trump administration.
+(And it’s not just because I’m non-American) This stems from me continuing to think of him as Businessman Trump and Showbiz Trump, rather than President Trump.
 To me, his bark has always felt to be (far) worse than his bite.
 Whatever he said and done appeared to be marketing-inspired gimmicks for seducing immediate attention.
-As of today, it appears I am likely hopelessly deluded with my views, given the man commenced execution of Obamacare within hours of his inauguration.
+For the moment, it appears I am likely hopelessly deluded with my views, given the man commenced execution of Obamacare within hours of his inauguration.
 Despite the wistful longing of some political pundits, it very much looks like Mr. Trump is really going to fulfil every fearful promise he made to his supporters.